PythonnotJava/MTBOX/readme.en.md

 * Try optimizing the right column with a split column.
 Can customize height display
 * Bug detection and processing functions
 * More and more comprehensive matplotlib_tutorial tutorial

+## Offset track from future
+### Sometimes I think that matbox may no longer be a tutorial library for Matplotlib in the future (if you invest a lot of energy in maintenance, it will definitely have qualitative innovation), but more like a bookmark library.
+Developers or Users can use the left side as different levels of title columns, and on the right side, at least something about the tab title and sub-tab content, even notes, notes, etc. What's more, according to the interface, a function of converting the interface to PDF format (or other formats) can be developed, and then follow the association, no!
+It's an idea...